Biodiversity Policy

 Ensuring participation of Indigenous peoples and local communities

 When updating their NBSAPs, countries must ensure the full, equitable and inclusive participation of Indigenous peoples and local communities.
-Conservation International advocates for NBSAP targets that strengthen the rights of Indigenous peoples and local communities and recognize their land tenure.
+Conservation International advocates for NBSAP targets and processes that involve and strengthen the rights of Indigenous peoples and local communities and recognize their land tenure.